Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Evaluation Methodology

 \subsubsection{Evaluation Metrics}

 We use F1-score, Precision, and Recall to evaluate the performance of anomaly detectors.
+We do not consider the computation time as one of our evaluation metrics since the evaluated time series are relatively short and, thus, meaningful conclusions cannot be drawn.
 The Precision metric shows the ability of the anomaly detector not to label a non-anomaly as an anomaly and, therefore, not to raise too many false alarms.
 The Recall metric shows the ability of the anomaly detector to find all the anomalies and, therefore, to correctly identify all the anomalies.
 The F1-Score shows the compromise between Precision and Recall and, therefore, how many anomalies are correctly identified with respect to how many false alarms are triggered.
 The metrics are defined by the following equations:

 where TP and FN represent the number of True Positives and False Negatives, respectively.